 Raising Emotionally Intelligent Children

 If you grew up anywhere near Ramsey, New Jersey, you probably went to Mrs. Judy’s preschool.
-Judy is a proud mother of three – including my husband, one of the most emotionally intelligent adults I’ve ever met (check out the lyrics he writes for his band, The Lumineers!)
+Judy is a proud mother of three – including Brandy’s husband Wes, one of the most emotionally intelligent adults around (check out the lyrics he writes for his band, The Lumineers!)

-I sat down with Mrs. Judy to find out what it takes to raise emotionally intelligent children, and she suggests there are three important skills to build.
+Brandy sat down with Mrs. Judy to find out what it takes to raise emotionally intelligent children, and according to the esteemed Mrs. Judy, there are three important skills to build.